Neuro-Oncology

 Similarly, there may be confusion between optic nerve sheath dysplasia and the presence of an optic nerve glioma.
 Both may show apparent increased tissue within the optic canal, but careful evaluation of the intraorbital space can usually allow distinction between a dysplastic optic nerve sheet and a true optic nerve glioma.
 Similarly, optic nerve meningiomas, which are significantly less frequent in children with neurofibromatosis 1 than optic nerve gliomas, may mimic an optic nerve glioma.

 Patients with neurofibromatosis 1 and chiasmatic tumors will often show abnormal signal streaking along the optic tracts, optic radiations, or both.
-Although histologic confirmation is usually not obtained, it has been thought that these abnormal regions of signal intensity in patients with chiasmatic tumor, optic nerve tumor, or both represent infiltrating tumor (48).
-It is also possible that they do not represent infiltrating tumor, but rather represent dysplastic regions of brain.
+Although histological confirmation is usually not obtained, it has been thought that these abnormal regions of signal intensity in patients with chiasmatic tumor, optic nerve tumor, or both represent infiltrating tumor (58).
+It is also possible that they do not represent infiltrating tumor but rather represent dysplastic regions of brain.

-The clinical manifestations of other tumor types that occur in higher incidence in children with neurofibromatosis 1, such as astrocytomas in other regions of the brain, ependymomas, neurofibrosarcomas, primitive neuroectodermal tumors, and meningiomas are similar to the manifestations of these tumors in patients without neurofibromatosis (74).
+The clinical manifestations of other tumor types that occur in higher incidence in children with neurofibromatosis 1, such as astrocytomas in other regions of the brain, ependymomas, primitive neuroectodermal tumors, and meningiomas are similar to the manifestations of these tumors in patients without neurofibromatosis (86).

-The prognosis of patients with visual pathway gliomas and neurofibromatosis 1 seems somewhat better than the prognosis for patients with similar tumors and no evidence of neurofibromatosis 1 (48; 37; 38; 02).
-Less than one in five patients with neurofibromatosis 1 static and presumed low-grade visual pathway gliomas at the time of diagnosis will develop progressive disease over a 5-year period of observation.
-In patients with visual pathway gliomas and progressive disease, the overall prognosis seems the same as for those children without neurofibromatosis 1 (45).
-Approximately 90% of children with visual pathway gliomas and neurofibromatosis 1 will be alive five years following diagnosis; however, probably less than 70% will be alive 10 and 15 years later (20).
-The causes of death in children with visual pathway gliomas and neurofibromatosis 1 have not been well documented, but have included progressive neurologic dysfunction due to continued growth of a low-grade malignancy and occasionally malignant transformation of the malignancy.
-To date, there is no evidence that low-grade lesions in children with neurofibromatosis 1 are more likely to transform to malignant high-grade gliomas than in children without neurofibromatosis 1.
-Children with neurofibromatosis 1 and low-grade visual pathway gliomas are at significant risk for increasing visual morbidity, including unilateral or bilateral blindness and significant visual field loss.
-Visual outcomes may be suboptimal, even after treatment with chemotherapy (42; 68).
+The prognosis of patients with optic pathway glioma and neurofibromatosis 1 (NF1-OPG) seems somewhat better than the prognosis for patients with similar tumors and no evidence of neurofibromatosis 1 (58; 46; 47; 04).
+In retrospective reports, less than one in five patients with NF1-OPG at the time of diagnosis will develop progressive disease over a 5-year period of observation.
+In a preliminary report of the ongoing international, multicenter NF1-OPG natural history study, 221 (88%) of 250 patients with newly diagnosed NF1-OPG were observed (rather than treated) at the time of enrollment (25).
+In patients with NF1-OPG and progressive disease, survival was high, with 5-year overall survival rates exceeding 90% (87; 67).
+The causes of death in children with NF1-OPG have not been well documented but have included progressive neurologic dysfunction due to continued growth of a low-grade malignancy and occasionally malignant transformation of the malignancy.
+Despite the high survival rate, children with NF1-OPG are at significant risk for increasing visual morbidity, including unilateral or bilateral blindness and significant visual field loss (81).
+Visual outcomes may be suboptimal, even after treatment with chemotherapy (55; 79).
 Diencephalic gliomas may also result in obstructive hydrocephalus, hemiparesis, cognitive dysfunction, and obtundation.
 Cognitive dysfunction may be a result of the treatment utilized to control progressive tumor growth, especially the use of radiotherapy.

-The outcomes of children with other primary central nervous system tumors and neurofibromatosis 1 has never been shown to be different than the outcomes of children without neurofibromatosis 1 (14) except possibly in the situation of patients with apparent brainstem tumors; where once again some children with neurofibromatosis 1 may have prolonged disease stability without intervention (56; 73).
+The outcomes of children with other primary central nervous system tumors and neurofibromatosis 1 have never been shown to be different than the outcomes of children without neurofibromatosis 1 (18) except possibly in the situation of patients with apparent brainstem tumors; where once again some children with neurofibromatosis 1 may have prolonged disease stability without intervention (64; 84).
 There have been concerns raised that children with neurofibromatosis 1 may be more sensitive to the detrimental effects of radiotherapy needed to control diseases such as medulloblastoma and ependymoma, especially the possibility that such treatment may cause secondary tumors including sarcomas, high-grade gliomas, and meningiomas.
-In a study of 80 patients with neurofibromatosis 1 and optic nerve gliomas, nine of 18 patients who received radiotherapy developed 12 second tumors, in comparison to eight of 40 not treated with radiotherapy, with a relative risk increase of 3.04 (66).
+In a study of 80 patients with neurofibromatosis 1 and optic nerve gliomas, nine of 18 patients who received radiotherapy developed 12 second tumors, in comparison to eight of 40 not treated with radiotherapy, with a relative risk increase of 3.04 (77).

 A 2-year-old boy was referred to the neurologist's office because his parents were concerned that he could not see out of the right eye.
 The family had always been aware that his right eye was "bulging," but they had not been concerned about his vision until he was seen by a pediatrician who felt that the child could not see well.